sannimichaelse/blog/ckhtpmqna010l3bs16b001jsk.md

 - **Use Immediately invoked Function Expressions - IIFE**

-Using IIFE also allows you to avoid declaring global functions and variables.
+Using IIFE also allows you to avoid polluting the global scope.
 With IIFE, the function above becomes

 ```javascript